 This recipe calls for the powdered version, not the rough husk.
 If you have rough husk, you'll need to increase the amount used in the recipe by about 15% because powdered psyllium husk forms a stronger gel.

 If you are allergic, I found that you can omit it in my brioche recipe but I have not specifically tested that here.
 Furthermore, the flour blend also contains psyllium so keep that in mind if you don't tolerate it.

 - Milk and Butter: These ingredients are important to the texture and richness of the dough, you can substitute dairy-free alternatives such as almond milk and earth balance vegan buttery sticks if needed.

-- Eggs: I have not tested this recipe without eggs.
-Proceed at your own risk.
+- Eggs: To date, I have not tested nor do I have recommendations for making this recipe without eggs.

 - Cream Cheese: These rolls are topped with cream cheese icing.
 Cream cheese is gluten-free.
 If you prefer you can also make a simple powdered sugar icing instead.

 - A sturdy stand mixer is definitely helpful for this recipe.
 While I think you could mix it by hand, I would recommend using a stand mixer if possible.
 Do not use a hand mixer!
-The dough is too thick and you'll blow out the motor.
+The dough is too thick.

 - A digital kitchen scale is also a must for this recipe.
 It is the only way to accurately measure this flour.
 A scale comes in handy quite often for gluten-free baking and you can usually find one for around $10.
 It is well worth the investment.

 - 9-inch square or round cake pan or pie plate